FontBureau/fbOpenTools/ItalicBowtie/README.md

 <p>The italicize button will skew and offset your Current Glyph, Selected Glyphs, or All Glyphs in either the Current Font or All Open Fonts.</p>

-<p>If you select a reference layer, it will also draw a skewed and rotated glyph in a separate layer, for you to use as a reference as you fix the curves.</p>
+<p>If you select a reference layer, it will also draw a skewed and rotated glyph in a separate layer, for you to use as a reference as you fix the curves.
+This is based on a script by <a href="http://www.occupant.org">Cyrus Highsmith</a>.</p>